 For my first blog post I decided to start at the beginning of my journey as a student in Cardiff University, to shed some light on what it’s like being a new student (and hopefully to make a few people laugh at how I handled the first few days.)
 The first week is mainly focused Read more

-Our Insiders are current Cardiff University students, sharing their real-life experiences in their own words.
+Our student bloggers are current Cardiff University students, sharing their real-life experiences in their own words.